 The ECB itself, though, must not forget that it too can take a more proactive role in making sure that financing for green projects – such as energy-efficient home renovations – is supported by lower interest rates.
 This is a battle we will continue to fight for.

-For now, it is the turn of the European Parliament, whose Industry and Energy committee will vote on their position on the EPBD on February 9th.
+For now, it is the turn of the European Parliament, whose committee on Industry, Research and Energy will vote on their position on the EPBD on 9 February.